What to look for in a caravan levelling app

 - No App Store download

-- Ramp block calculator (Pro)
+- Ramp step calculator (Pro)

 - Hands-free audio mode (Pro)